Doing Dementia Together™, we can make living well with dementia, the expectation, not the exception.

 At Dementia Together, we operate and thrive under our three pillars: Education, Enrichment, and Hope.

-All of our education is SPECAL®-led taught by licensed SPECAL® coaches and practitioners who are credentialed by the Contented Dementia Trust.
+Our education is taught by licensed SPECAL® coaches and practitioners who are credentialed by the Contented Dementia Trust.

-Our life enrichment opportunities are facilitated by SPECAL®-informed staff and volunteers.
+Our life enrichment opportunities are facilitated by compassionate skilled staff and volunteers.

 The 3 Golden Rules of SPECAL®